 Most Writers Are Writers: Tom's passion for holonovels and comic books eventually led to a lucrative career as a writer.
 This happened in a possible future where the VOY crew made it home, but it's unknown if our Tom assumed that vocation.

 Renaissance Man: He's an ace pilot, expert commando, knows how to pick locks and superb theoretical physicist capable of designing an engine that goes to infinite speed.
-He's also the field medic.
+He's also the field medic, and has written several holoprograms.

 Suspiciously Similar Substitute: Originally the character of Paris was to be Nic Locarno, who was kicked out of Starfleet Academy and sent to prision for attempting a dangerous stunt that got a fellow cadet killed.
 When the producers ran into copyright issues on the matter (the author of the episode with Locarno demanded royalties for everytime the character would appear) they rewrote him as Tom Paris with an almost identical background.
 And they were both played by Robert Duncan McNeill.